From Exclusion to Innovation: How the Forgotten Story of Women’s Saddle Sores Is Redefining Bike Design

 Why This History Still Matters

-If there’s a silver lining in the story of the saddle sore, it’s this: riders who speak up-about their pain, their needs, and their solutions-are shaping the future of cycling for everyone.
-That’s something worth celebrating, mile after mile.
+If there’s a silver lining in the story of the saddle sore, it’s this: riders who speak up—about their pain, their needs, their solutions—are shaping the future of cycling for everyone.
+That’s worth celebrating, mile after mile.

 Practical Takeaways for Women Cyclists